 Robelle Ice Equalizer

-This product works to relieve stress caused by ice that can damage the structure of your pool.
-It also reduces the amount of rain and snow that builds up on your pool cover.
+This product relieves stress caused by ice, which can damage the structure of your pool.
+It also reduces the amount of rain and snow on your pool cover.

 What is good about Robelle Ice Equalizer